Nader Shah: Central Asia, North Caucasus, Arabia, and the second Ottoman war

 Nader now decided to punish Dagestan for the death of his brother Ebrahim Qoli on a campaign a few years earlier.
 In 1741, while Nader was passing through the forest of Mazanderan on his way to fight the Dagestanis, an assassin took a shot at him but Nader was only lightly wounded.
 He began to suspect his son was behind the attempt and confined him to Tehran.
 Nader's increasing ill health made his temper ever worse.
 Perhaps it was his illness that made Nader lose the initiative in his war against the Lezgin tribes of Dagestan.
 Frustratingly for him, they resorted to guerrilla warfare and the Iranians could make little headway against them.
 Though Nader managed to take most of Dagestan during his campaign, the effective guerrilla warfare as deployed by the Lezgins, but also the Avars and Laks made the Iranian re-conquest of the particular North Caucasian region a short lived one; several years later, Nader was forced to withdraw.
 During the same period, Nader accused his son of being behind the assassination attempt in Mazanderan.
 Reza Qoli angrily protested his innocence, but Nader had him blinded as punishment, and ordered his eyes to be brought to him on a platter.
 When his orders had been carried out, however, Nader instantly regretted it, crying out to his courtiers, "What is a father?
 What is a son?"

 Soon afterwards, Nader started executing the nobles who had witnessed his son's blinding.
 In his last years, Nader became increasingly paranoid, ordering the assassination of large numbers of suspected enemies.
 Following the orders of Nader Shah, his soldiers executed 150 monks at Monastery of Saint Elijah after they refused to convert to Islam.
 With the wealth he gained, Nader started to build an Iranian navy.
 With lumber from Mazandaran, he built ships in Bushehr.
 He also purchased thirty ships in India.
 He recaptured the island of Bahrain from the Arabs.
 In 1743, he conquered Oman and its main capital Muscat.
 In 1743, Nader started another war against the Ottoman Empire.
-Despite having a huge army at his disposal, in this campaign Nader showed little of his former military brilliance.
+Despite having a huge army at his disposal and fighting to battlefield victories at Kars and Mosul, in this campaign Nader showed little of his former military brilliance.
 It ended in 1746 with the signing of a peace treaty, the Treaty of Kerden, in which the Ottomans agreed to let Nader occupy Najaf.